mbogden/galaxyJSPAM/notes.md

 These are notes meant for myself, Matthew Ogden, to keep and maintain but may be good for others to view. test.

-## Immediate To-Do
+## Matt's Immediate To-Do

-- Get a base working version of everything
+- Get a base working version of everything and write brief instructions and summary in README.md.
-  - Installation. ( Completed.
-Do 'maintenance items' below. )
+  - Installation w/ instructions on README.md ( Completed. )
-  - jspamcli.py and basic_run ( Working.
+  - jspamcli.py and basic_run ( In progress.
 Partially complete )
   - Image creator
   - Difference code
   - Image parameter finder

 ## Pete
   - GitHub
-    - Make a github account
-    - Github instruction sheet
     - Give access to write to galaxyJSPAM github repository.

   - Download galaxyJSPAM